kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 x=1, y=2, kwargs={'a': 3, 'b': 4, 'c': 5}
 ```

-Again, `x` and `y` are declared positional parameters.
-But this time, we're passing some keyword arguments not defined in the function header.
+This time, we're passing some keyword arguments not defined in the function header.
 Python will capture these undeclared keyword arguments and store them in a dictionary called `kwargs`.

 Note: The parameter names "args" and "kwargs" are not required.
 You can use any variable name, like `*stuff` and `**more_stuff`, but "args" and "kwargs" are the community accepted standard.
 It's the unpacking operator (`*` and `**`) before the parameter name that performs the magic.